-BA degree or degree of equivalent level, preferably in Ancient History, Archaeology, Classics, or a comparative field.
+BA degree or degree of equivalent level, preferably in Ancient History, Classics, or a comparative study.

 Being an area study, Egyptology deals with a specific, geographically and historically defined society and culture.
 The sources available for this area are of many different types, which can be subsumed under the headings ‘textual’ and ‘archaeological’.
 Above all, Egyptology stands for an integrative approach to these sources.
 Despite its disciplinary pluriformity, it has a clearly defined research tradition reaching back for two centuries, the entire output of which is made accessible by Egyptological periodicals, monographs and online publications, as well as by centrally compiled bibliographies and other search tools.